Nickel vs. Brass Casings for Carry Ammo and Reloading

-Why is some ammo nickel-plated?
+Why are some cartridge cases nickel-plated?

 What is the difference between a nickel-plated brass and a brass casing?